-If you want to employ a software engineer, who will be a part of your long running dedicated team and is expected to do exactly what’s told, you might want to instruct your Recruitment Executives to look for profiles that are mediocre by choice and have medium to low self-esteem.
+If you want to employ a software engineer, who will be a part of your long-running dedicated support team and is expected to do exactly what’s told, you might want to instruct your Recruitment team to look for profiles that are mediocre and have not so great self-esteem.

 Nah, I’m not kidding.

-Problem begins with the belief that the smartest, excellent and easy to recognize stars will be comfortable with your leadership style that may include dictatorship, mistreatment, misapplication or micromanagement.
+The problem begins with the belief that the smartest, excellent and easy to recognize stars will be comfortable with your leadership style that may include dictatorship, mistreatment, misapplication, and micromanagement.

-Just don’t look for excellent profiles with very high self-esteem for such needs.
+Just don’t look for top profiles with very high self-esteem for such needs.
 Excellent profiles are misfit here.

 On the other hand, people who are mediocre, who don’t have high self-esteem or are not proud of what they have achieved so far, are potentially good fit for such needs.
-Isn’t it so?
+Think for yourself!

-Or else, pause for few minutes and retrospect.
-You may like to take some concrete actions on yourself soon after that.
+Or else, pause for a few minutes and retrospect.
+You may like to take some concrete actions about the way you lead.